• Skip to primary navigation

 • ¼ cup coconut manna/butter

-• 2 tablespoon very fine (powdered) coconut sugar, date sugar or regular sugar - use as light coloured as possible as this will colour the creme filling
+• 2 tablespoon very fine powdered sugar (I like coconut or date sugar) - use as light as possible as this will colour the filling

 • ¼ teaspoon powdered turmeric